Module

 Head of the EREN’s dietetics division, Cédric Agaësse works mainly on projects related to the Nutrinet-Santé study, such as the ADDITIVES and Nutri-Score projects, as well as on validating and improving the data in the nutritional composition tables used by researchers and other colleagues at the EREN.

-Mélanie Deschasaux-Tanguy
+Mélanie Deschasaux-Tanguy.

 With a degree in engineering from AgroParisTech specialising in human nutrition, Mélanie Deschasaux-Tanguy chose to pursue a PhD in nutritional epidemiology to understand the links between nutrition and health and thus contribute to improving the health of the population.
 She initially focused her work on the links between nutrition and cancer risk, and is now more broadly interested in the links between nutrition and chronic diseases and the mechanisms underlying these relationships.
 She is currently developing research on the links between nutrition, gut microbiota and health and coordinates the ‘microbiota’ section of the NutriNet-Santé cohort.
 She also contributes to other research conducted within EREN, notably on Nutri-Score, food processing and additives, and COVID-19.